35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 My favorite hotel in Antigua that doesn’t break the bank but still provides a nice and comfortable place to stay is Ojala’ Hotel.

 It has the best of everything.
-It’s close to the main plaza, has a young atmosphere, a great courtyard where a free breakfast is served in the morning together with a delicious coffee.
+It’s close to the main plaza, has a young atmosphere, and has a great courtyard where a free breakfast and delicious coffee are served in the morning.
 You can choose between dorms and private rooms.

 Naif Hotel

-The personnel is super nice and friendly and the WIFI is fast.
+The personnel are super nice and friendly, and the WIFI is fast.
 One of the perks is that you have El Viejo Cafe’ express at the reception for your morning coffee and delicious pastries.

 How to get to Antigua